mptriangle/Mcpeak-Traveling-wave-equation/Dearl_McPeak_Biography.md

 - Synchronization and timing systems
 - Wave-based control systems
 - Advanced research and development

 McPeak's approach emphasizes understanding the relationships among signal magnitude, phase, timing, and spatial position.

 Rather than focusing exclusively on conventional signal amplification or frequency-domain analysis, his work explores how geometric and phase relationships can contribute to the design and analysis of electronic systems.

 His professional website describes his work as spanning commercial, government, defense, and advanced research applications.
 Specific projects, technical implementations, and results should be distinguished from the publicly documented portions of his professional record.
-(Dear L McPeak)

 ## 2. Creation of the McPeak Triangle Equation in 2012

 ### The Original Engineering Problem

-In 2012, Dearl McPeak began investigating a fundamental question:
+**In 2012, Dearl McPeak began investigating a fundamental question:**

-How can the phase of a traveling wave be measured at any point in space?
+**How can the phase of a traveling wave be measured at any point in space?**

 The problem involved finding a practical way to determine the phase of a traveling wave by comparing it with a reference wave.